riskframe/ai-rmm/framework/measure-2.11.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.11
-## Measure 2.11: Fairness and bias – as identified in the map function – are evaluated and results are documented.
+> Fairness and bias – as identified in the map function – are evaluated and results are documented. [@playbook]

 ### Measure 2.11.1.
 Identify and Assess Fairness and Bias Concerns.